-In the image below, the 18mil sized back drill has been clicked on in the panel.
+In the image below, the 14mil sized back drill has been clicked on in the panel.
 The display zooms to those back drilled holes, highlighting them with the start and stop layers.
-Note that there are 7 back drilled vias shown in the panel, but only 5 are shown in the workspace.
-That is because the second and third vias are back drilled from both the top side and the bottom side, and since the top layer is the active layer, those vias are currently shown as a top side back drill.
+Note that there are seven back drilled vias shown in the panel, but only five are shown in the design space.
+That is because the second and third vias are back drilled from both the top side and the bottom side, and since the top layer is the active layer, those vias are currently shown as a top-side back drill.

 The Maximum Via Stub Length (Back drilling) design rule is used for both locating potential back drill sites, and also for testing for remaining stubs.